 1) For the following two weeks, be obsessively vigilant about avoiding gluten.
 I don’t like to encourage an irrational gluten phobia, but if you’re confident you accidentally consumed gluten and you have celiac disease, do your best to let your body repair itself.

 2) While I’m a little skeptical of supplements where the manufacturer claims their supplement can let you eat a little gluten (it’s just not true, no matter how they market these products), keeping something on hand for the occasional and possibly inevitable times when a little gluten might slip into your food is probably a good idea.
 Quality products of this nature are just enzymes that help you digest certain proteins.

 I’ve read quite a few good things about this one:

 3) In the third orientation email I send to new subscribers of my gluten intolerance newsletter, I offer several suggestions for helping people heal the damage done by gluten intolerance.
-In particular, the three following have an uncommon agreement of support from both the conventional science community and the naturopathic community:
+In particular, the four following have an uncommon agreement of support from both the conventional science community and the naturopathic community:

 Just make sure the supplement you choose in each of these areas is a gluten-free supplement.